How to Plan a Bar Crawl

 After you’ve chosen a theme, publicize your pub crawl online and with local flyers.
 Consider registering your St. Patrick's Day bar crawl with an official pub crawl website so that customers can find your event and buy tickets online.
 Build hype by creating an event and promoting it on your bar's social media pages.
 Discuss a set price for the evening, which will include discounts on drinks in each participating bar, as well as any fun freebies you wish to give out at the start of the crawl.
-Depending on what you want to offer, a price between $15 and $30 is standard.
+Depending on what you're offering, charging between $15 and $30 for a bar crawl event is standard.